-The CSO is the primary focal point for Networx customer support activities, including service order tracking, general inquiries, billing inquiries and disputes, trouble and repair, and other help desk functions.
+The CSO is the primary focal point for Agency support activities, including service order tracking, general inquiries, billing inquiries and disputes, trouble and repair, and other Help Desk functions.
 Customers will have 24x7x365 access to the CSO via a domestic toll-free hotline (1-866-GSA-NETWorx, or 1-866-472-6389), Qwest International toll-free service for non-domestic Agencies, e-mail, fax, and the Qwest Control Networx Portal.
-Please refer to which highlights these support activities.

-The Qwest Control Networx Portal will provide to Agencies a secure Web-based system that supports service ordering, trouble and complaint handling, inventory management, billing, and price quotes with direct and immediate access to reports and acknowledgments.
-The foundational elements of the Qwest Control Networx Portal are already in place and operational, assuring GSA that the Agencies have immediate access to a secure, Web-enabled interface that is easy to use. depicts Qwest's Portal page.
+The Qwest Control Networx Portal will provide Agencies with a secure Web-based system that supports service ordering, trouble and complaint handling, inventory management, billing, and price quotes with direct and immediate access to reports and acknowledgments.
+The foundational